ScottMaclure/alienrpg/README.md

 ### Later

-* [ ] Expand factions to align with corebook (6 = D6 factions, their comparative strengths are determined by D6 each) (will need to expand factions data)
 * [ ] Maintain a log of calculations, to display to UI later.
 * [ ] Html interface with...
 Svelte?
 * [ ] CSS via https://newcss.net/theme/terminal/